sendgrid/sendgrid-php/USE_CASES.md

 <?php
 require 'vendor/autoload.php'; // If you're using Composer (recommended)
 // comment out the above line if not using Composer
+// require({path-to-php-http-client-master/loader.php});    // see https://github.com/sendgrid/php-http-client/blob/master/README.md#install-without-composer
-// require("./sendgrid-php.php");
+// require("./lib/loader.php");
-// If not using Composer, uncomment the above line
+// If not using Composer, uncomment the above two lines

 $email = new \SendGrid\Mail\Mail();
 $email->setFrom("test@example.com", "Example User");